 UPDATE: Improvements to your Receipt Templates.

 We have made improvements to your Receipt templates to make it easier for you to generate customisable receipts from your Sell Screen, Sales History, Sales Ledger and Email.
 These improvements will be available on both Web browser and the iPad app.
+The iPad app will be updated at a later date, however.

 Using the new customisable receipts will not affect your existing receipt templates, until you change them.